Sheet metal is the basis of all engineering today. We can see it everywhere – from cars and machinery to house facades and furniture.

 Since matching dies are generally not needed, hydroforming can be used to form unconventional shapes.

 Incremental Sheet Forming

-Incremental sheet forming is a metalworking process to give a sheet metal a certain shape.
-It is only viable with low volumes.
+Incremental sheet forming is a metalworking process that gives sheet metal a certain, desired shape.
+This forming method is only viable with low volumes.

 Changes can be made to the product quickly and without much hassle.
 In this process, the product is formed in incremental steps.